dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/features-supported.md

 ### TEI Dashboard navigation panel (New 2.5)

-The options offered at the TEI dashboard will be tailored to the specific configuration of the program.
+To simplify and personalize the user experience, the user interface actions offered to the user at the TEI dashboard will be tailored to the specific configuration of each  program.

    * Relationships tab will not be visible if the program relationships are not configured
-* "Create event" button will be hidden When the user cannot create more events based on tracker configuration.
+   * "Create event" button will be hidden when the user cannot create more events based on tracker configuration.
    * The Indicator tab will not be visible if the program has no program indicators configured.
    * Organisation Unit filter will not be visible if the user has only one Organisation Unit configured.

 ### TEI Card Design { #capture_app_programs_tei_design }